jonimoas/cmssimple/README.md

 You can upload your own .vue files, using the editor have a button for them and access them either from that button or from the /vue/#/componentName endpoint

-libraries used:
+NOTES during deployment.

+The ports are hardcoded in the dockerfiles, to be 8023, if there is a requirement for change, the dockerfiles need to be changed accordingly and the images rebuilt.

+The document and code editor for pages do not work well together, you may lose content switching from the code to the document editor. libraries used:

         https://github.com/v-comp/v-color